inframanufaktur/rss-manufaktur/README.md

 In short, RSS Manufaktur takes information of a blog and transforms it into a custom RSS feed for your enjoyment.

+## Get started

+To make this to your own Manufaktur you can either:

+- Use the «Use this template» button on the top of the page
+- Fork this repository

+Note: When you use the template button, you lose access to the commit history and (potential) future features.

+Afterwards you can update the JSON file in `./_src/_data` and add the sites you want to scrape.

+As working with CSS selectors is a bit daunting, we’re open for better ideas.

 ## How it works

 Add blog data in `_src/_data/blog-info.json`.
 You can add as many blogs as you like.